SpaceKrakens/SKON/Spec/SKON v1 Spec.md

 ### DateTime
 ---

-There are numerous ways to write date and time in SKON, most of which are based upon [RFC 3339/ISO 8601](https://tools.ietf.org/html/rfc3339#section-5.6).
-Additionally to this standard, SKON supports UNIX Timestamps.
+There are numerous ways to write date and time in SKON, all of which are based upon [RFC 3339/ISO 8601](https://tools.ietf.org/html/rfc3339#section-5.6).

-All DateTimes are prefixed with an `@` character.

-A unix timestamp is written as any signed 64-bit integer.

-That means that `@-9223372036854775808,` is the smallest unix timestamp and `@9223372036854775807,` is the biggest possible timestamp.

-Other numbers like `@-9223372036854775810,` or `@9223372036854775809,` are not valid!

-The other DateTime formats **should** not be limited to Unix time only and can represent any date supported by the syntax.
+The DateTime formats **should** be able to represent any date supported by the syntax.

 A DateTime can be represented using the following format `yyyy-MM-dd` where `yyyy` is the year, `MM` is the month and `dd` is the day.
 Written as integers.